dmccarey/ona-gisida-api/README.md

 # Gisida API
-This is an API for Ona's Gisida visualization library.
-It provides user authentication and data persistance for the Gisida Editor.
+This is a Node / Express API for Ona's Gisida visualization library.
+It provides user authentication via (AWS Cognito) and data persistance (via AWS DynamoDB) tables for the Gisida Editor.

 ## Develop